Goals: To examine examples of archeological interpretation, such as plans and multimedia examples.

-Interpretation at Mesa Verde National Park is one case study of this chapter.
+Archeological resources at Mesa Verde National Park.
 NPS photo.

-The following interpretive plans come from National Park Service sites struggling with the issues inherent to interpreting archeology to the public.
-They provide a look at how archaeological interpretation, from a planning/management perspective fits into the goals and structure of a park or museum.
+The following interpretive plans demonstrate how archaeological interpretation, from a planning/management perspective, fits into the goals and structure of parks.

-Long Range Plan, Jamestown, Colonial National Historical Park (June 2000) (.pdf file) The Plan provides a 5-10 year vision for the interpretation of Jamestown, considered the first permanent English settlement in the New World.
+Long Range Plan, Jamestown, Colonial National Historical Park (June 2000) (.pdf file) The plan is a 5-10 year vision for the interpretation of Jamestown, considered the first permanent English settlement in the New World.
 The plan incorporates new information from historical and archeological investigations, and ideas on its application into exhibits and public programs.

-A Plan for the Interpretation of Mesa Verde National Park, Colorado (May 1993) (.pdf file, 6.05 MB) The plan was written to guide media planners and designers in the development and implementation of media production plans.
+A Plan for the Interpretation of Mesa Verde National Park, Colorado (May 1993) (.pdf file) The plan was written to guide media planners and designers in the development and implementation of media production plans.
 It also provides guidance for park managers and interpretive program managers by identifying and delineating the various elements into time frames.

-The questions and issues below will help you to think through archaeological interpretation by looking at a site holistically - whether a case study or at your own museum or park.
+The questions and issues below offer a framework for looking at a site holistically - whether a case study or at your own museum or park.
 The questions should help determine interpretive opportunities and areas that need more attention or support.

 - What is the background history of the place?